GOVERNMENT CODE

 (ix) asthma;

-(B) exhibits two or more of the following risk factors:
+(B) exhibits at least one of the following risk factors:

 (i) two or more hospitalizations in the prior 12-month period;